zeroincombenze/tools/arcangelo/README.rst

 Overview
 ========

-**arcangelo** is an automatic editor for mass transforming python source code.
+**arcangelo** is an automatic editor for mass building python source code.
 **arcangelo** is used to perform basic text transformation based on user rules.
-While in some ways similar to an editor which permits scripted edits (such as ed or sed), **arcangelo** works by making editor command from rule files.
+While in some ways is similar to an editor which permits scripted edits (such as ed or sed), **arcangelo** operates by making change command from rule files.
-Rule files are simple yaml files, read by arcangelo which try to apply all rules to all lines of files processed.
+Rule files are simple yaml files, read by arcangelo which apply these rules to every line of files processed.

 In this way migration workflow is very simple, accurate, precise and fast.